22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Selah Marley

-Like her mother Lauryn Hill, the burgeoning singer and model rocks her natural coils where ever she goes.
+Like her mother, Lauryn Hill, the burgeoning singer and model rocks her natural coils wherever she goes.

 Photo: